AndyDentFree/SpriteKittenly/VidExies/README.md

 It even supports Mac - see [Recording and Streaming Your macOS App][a4].

+**WARNING: you must test ReplayKit on real devices.
+The iOS simulators won't prompt and won't record.**

 ### Simple whole screen capture
 The pair of [startRecording][a1] and [stopRecording][a2] are used.